dvla/serverless-apigateway-log-retention/README.md

 ```

 ## Configuration
 Configuration happens 'globally' via `custom.apigatewayLogRetention`.

-The plugin uses AWS profile configured under `provider.profile` or defaults to AWS credentials set in the environemnt.
+The plugin uses AWS profile configured under `provider.profile` or defaults to AWS credentials set in the environment.

+If you can't directly connect to the internet, the plugin supports proxy which you can set via the `HTTP_PROXY` environment variable.

 By default the plugin assumes the API name format to be `[STAGE]-[SERVICE_NAME]`.
 If your API name format is `[SERVICE_NAME]-[STAGE]`, set `provider.apiGateway.shouldStartNameWithService` to true like so:
 ```yml
 provider:
   name: aws